-Principal payments will be made to the noteholders on each payment date, to the extent of available amounts as described under "Servicing Matters-Distributions," in an amount generally equal to the decrease in the Pool Balance, in each case from the beginning of the prior Collection Period to the beginning of the current Collection Period.
+Principal payments will be made to the noteholders on each payment date, to the extent of available amounts as described under "Servicing Matters-Distributions," in an amount generally equal to the amount necessary to reduce the outstanding principal amount of the Class A Notes to an amount equal to the Pool Balance at the end of the prior Collection Period minus the Target Overcollateralization Amount.
 For this purpose, "Pool Balance" means, at any time, the sum of the aggregate Contract Values of the receivables at the beginning of a Collection Period (after giving effect to all payments received from obligors and any amounts to be remitted by the servicer, CNH Industrial Capital America LLC or us, as the case may be, with respect to the preceding Collection Period and all losses realized on receivables liquidated during that preceding Collection Period), less the aggregate Write Down Amount as of the last day of the preceding Collection Period.
-In addition, on each payment date to the extent of available amounts as described under "Servicing Matters-Distributions," principal payments will also be made on the Class A-1 Notes until paid in full.
+"Target Overcollateralization Amount" means 3.70% multipled by the Pool Balance as of the cutoff date (or \$31,004,643.96 based on the Specified Discount Factor used in this prospectus).
+On each payment date, the application of funds pursuant to clauses (5) and (7) under "Servicing Matters-Distributions" is designed to achieve and maintain the level of overcollateralization as of any payment date at the Target Overcollateralization Amount.

-These principal payments will be made on a fully sequential basis, meaning that no principal payments will be made on any class of notes until each more senior class of notes has been paid in full.
-Within the Class A Notes, no principal will be paid on any class of Class A Notes until each class of Class A Notes with a lower numerical designation has been paid in full.
-Specifically, principal payments will be made on the notes in the following order: A-1 Notes; A-2 Notes; A-3 Notes; A-4 Notes; and Class B Notes.
+These principal payments will be made on a fully sequential basis, meaning that no principal payments will be made on any class of Class A Notes until each class of Class A Notes with a lower numerical designation has been paid in full.
+Specifically, principal payments will be made on the notes in the following order: A-1 Notes; A-2 Notes; A-3 Notes and A-4 Notes.